Exercise Science (BSc)

-Through lectures, hands-on lab instruction and internships, you practice clinical skills related to rehabilitation, and the improvement or maintenance of personal health.
-Working in small groups and using state-of-the-art facilities, you study a range of people: from individuals suffering from chronic disease to elite athletes.
+Through lectures, hands-on lab instruction and internships, you practise clinical skills related to rehabilitation, and the improvement or maintenance of personal health.
+Working in small groups and using state-of-the-art facilities, you study a range of people, from individuals suffering from chronic disease to elite athletes.

-Our department offers you three options to specialize:
+Our department offers you three options to specialize in:

 - Honours program: gives you the chance to participate in focused research with faculty

 - Athletic Therapy: the only program of its kind in Eastern Canada, accredited by the Canadian Athletic Therapists Association (CATA)

 - Clinical Exercise Physiology: assess, evaluate and design exercise programs for people requiring special medical attention